muratk5n/thirdwave/en/README.md

 ---

+Hah.
 Docu on Jan 6 is named *Capitol Punishment*.

-Supports the protestors.
+---

+Scifi mystery uses it, fine (see latest Spiderman).
+It's entertainment.

 ---